ianjonsen/aniMotum/cran-comments.md

 ## Submission
-This version addresses an error discovered on a reverse dependency checks for the `sf` package.
+This version addresses an error discovered on a reverse dependency check for the `sf` package.
 The geometry column in sf objects is no longer guaranteed to be the last column and this situation resulted in failed tests built into `foieGras`.
 * I have modified the test code to handle arbitrary positioning of the geometry column

 ## Test environments